 as soon as reasonably practicable investigate the extent (if any) of damage to the relevant property which has been caused such Wake Turbulence; and

-if it is established that damage has been caused to the relevant property by such Wake Turbulence then use reasonable endeavours to remedy such damage within six weeks of the date of receipt of the complaint either through undertaking remedial works themselves or by paying the owner/occupier the sum representing the estimated cost to the Airport Companies of undertaking such remedial works themselves in full and final settlement of the claim relating to that damage.
+if it is established that damage has been caused to the relevant property by such Wake Turbulence then (i) use reasonable endeavours to remedy such damage within six weeks of the date of receipt of the complaint either through undertaking remedial works themselves or by paying the owner/occupier the sum representing the estimated cost to the Airport Companies of undertaking such remedial works themselves in full and final settlement of the claim relating to that damage and (ii) within 3 months of establishing such damage, undertake and submit for the written approval of the Council a review of the most recent Wake Turbulence Study and within six months of receipt of such written approval from the Council adopt and implement any further recommendations for claims handling contained in such review.

-Within 12 months of the introduction of a new aircraft type at the Airport as part of the Aircraft Movements at the Airport, the Airport Companies shall undertake and submit for the written approval of the Council a review of the most recent Wake Turbulence Study and within six months of receipt of such written approval from the Council the Airport Companies shall adopt and implement any further recommendations for claims handling contained in such review.
+Within 12 months of the introduction of a new aircraft type at or in excess of 60,000kg Maximum Take Off Weight at the Airport as part of the Aircraft Movements at the Airport, the Airport Companies shall undertake and submit for the written approval of the Council a review of the most recent Wake Turbulence Study and within six months of receipt of such written approval from the Council the Airport Companies shall adopt and implement any further recommendations for claims handling contained in such review.

 Schedule 13